MrCRick/Mimir-webUI/README.md

     $ pipenv shell

 Create database
 ---------------

-First following this repository to create mimir DataBase: https://github.com/dandamico/Mimir-ApiServer.git

-Then in terminal of your Mimir-webUI virtual env:
+In terminal of your Mimir-webUI virtual env:

-	$ python build_tables.py
+	$ python build_DB.py

-Now you created two tables in mimir DB.
+Now you created your mimir DB.

 Set environment variables